ditatechwriter/docsy-site/content/en/docs/vale/vale-styleguides.md

 ---

 {{% pageinfo %}}
-Important: This article can be useful not only for tech writers but also for all who deal with writing documentation in English: developers, QA engineers, business analysts, and others.
+This article can be useful not only for tech writers but also for all who deal with writing documentation in English: developers, QA engineers, business analysts, and others.
 Not all teams have tech writers.
 That's why these recommendations can add quality to your documentation.
 {{% /pageinfo %}}

 In this article, you learn about: